sydnash/lotou/README.md

 Lotou is a lightweithed framework for game server implemented in golang.
 It utilizes the communication between nodes by abstracting exchangings of messages so that the multi-nodes and multi-services can be easily achieved.

-If you are interested in developing Lotou, feel free to contact me via QQ 157621271
+If you are interested in developing Lotou, feel free to contact me via

+   QQ 157621271

    Wechat ID daijun_1234.

    QQ group is also available 362112175.
+(Fill verification message with `Lotou`)

+   twitter @sydnash1
-(Fill verification message with `Lotou`) Advices and geeks are always welcomed.
+Advices and geeks are always welcomed.

 [中文博客](http://blog.csdn.net/sydnash/article/details/66033983)